-Improper connection may result in serious damage and/or injury!
+Improper connection may result in serious damage and/or injury hazards!

-Combined Ethernet and RS-485 cable pinout for CT clamp connection
+Combined DLM and RS-485 cable pinout for CT clamp connection

-In installations without RS-485 peripherals (CT clamps or energy meter) and with Ethernet connectivity, a standard Ethernet patch cable can be used to connect the COMPACT and a router.
-For installations with 485 communication, the wiring connects to the COMPACT via the same RJ-45 port on the device by means of 4 unoccupied connections (2 twisted pairs) on the connector.
-Since every installation will have custom lengths of cable runs, the installers will determine the appropriate lengths of signal cables to use (up to 30 m for both Ethernet and CT clamp/energy meter connections).
+For installations with 485 communication, the wiring connects to the COMPACT via the RJ-45 port on the device, which provides two isolated RS-485 channels, with ground connection and a 12V supply (15mA max) for the CT clamp supply.
+Since every installation will have custom lengths of cable runs, the installers will determine the appropriate lengths of signal cables to use (up to 30 m for both DLM and CT clamp/energy meter connections).

-Combined Ethernet and RS-485 cable pinout for energy meter connection
+Combined DLM and RS-485 cable pinout for energy meter connection

-Due to the universal availability of CAT5 UTP cable, it can be used as a combined cable for the Ethernet and CT clamp connections, avoiding a second run of signal wires.
-Two twisted pairs are used for the CT clamp connection and two for the Ethernet Tx and Rx lines.
-The following table summarizes a suggested connection scheme, consistent with RJ-45B wiring scheme.
+Due to the universal availability of CAT5 UTP cable, it can be used as a combined cable for the DLM and CT clamp connections, avoiding a second run of signal wires.
+Two twisted pairs are used for the CT clamp or meter connection and one for the DLM feature, along with a single wire for GND.
+The following table summarizes a suggested connection scheme: